junk495/Kukirin-G2-Pro---UART-Communication-Protocol/README.md

 ## 7. Example Code: ESP32 Arduino Implementation

-Below is an Arduino framework example for the ESP32 to control the display/controller via UART.
+Below is an (untested) Arduino framework example for the ESP32 to control the display/controller via UART.

 ```cpp
 #include <Arduino.h>